magdesign/PocketVJ-CP-exh/ROADMAP.md

 ## Currently in the pipeline:
 <br />
-- check if mappingconverter.zip is in place and also svg loader, seems to be missing, fix!!!<br />

 - make sure disk will never be overfilled with logs or tmp files <br />
 - play all video files random (modify the PIR script for this) there is a [sketch](https://github.com/magdesign/PocketVJ-CP-v3/blob/master/sync/randomvideoplayer) <br />
 - add volume setting with store function<p/>